Part-time Trinity Cert TESOL

 The part-time course is still intense but less demanding than the full-time course where you will have to use your evenings and weekends to complete assignments.
 We suggest this solution to those who have some other commitments or need some more time to study.

-Have a look at this graduate testimonial to get a first hand account of what to expect from the 8-week course.
+Have a look at this graduate testimonial to get a first hand account of what to expect from the part-time course.